withstudiocms/studiocms.dev/src/content/blog/2024-a-year-in-review.md

 ---
 title: '2024: A Year in Review'
-description: Good bye 2024, a look back.
+description: Goodbye 2024: A Look Back.
 publishDate: 2025-01-17
 ogVariant: red
 author: adam-matthiesen